 And that’s what separates this film from Leon, aside from quality in dialogue, pacing, and budget… and a different plot.
 Honestly, the only thing they have in common is a professional guarding a girl from bad guys, and both of them bonding in a way.
 Anyway, what separates this film from Leon is, unlike Leon, the professional goes all the way with the girl.
 Multiple times.
 And when it comes to the sex scenes, it’s more tame than the prior two films.
 The worst it gets is him groping her bare breasts from behind, and that’s it.
 Every other scene just shows them lying around naked after they had already done it (well, she gets naked; I don’t recall the pro ever showing any schlong or ass).

 As for the action scenes, when they’re there (there aren’t very many, mostly at the beginning and last act), they’re not bad.
 Some have compared them to a John Woo flick in terms if environmental damage being done by the bullets in addition to the squibs, but this is not in the same league as an 80s to early 90s John Woo shoot-em-up.
 I’m not even sure I can say it’s in the same league as Leon.
 That said, it gets the job done.
-They’re tense when they happen, and there’s a decent enough budget to make them look good, with a good amount of environmental damage here and there.
+They’re tense when they happen, and there’s a decent enough budget to make them look good, with a respectable amount of environmental damage here and there.
 Nothing spectacular, but far from weak.

 And also unlike Leon, there’s a happy ending to be had here.
 And it goes all-out with it to the point that I just had to boost the rating an extra half point.
 Naturally the mob boss finds out the professional has been screwing his daughter, so he tries to have him killed.
 Especially after he finds out the pro got her pregnant.
 So not only does the pro come back and shoot up the place and rescue the daughter, he also rescues her from a doctor who was trying to give her an abortion (upon her father’s orders).
 And so they run off with a bunch of her father’s cash, with a baby on the way, to have their happily ever after.
 Now how often does a film come along that has that ending?
 How often does it happen where it’s with a guy and an underage girl?
 They not only fuck, but are willing to start a family together.
 If that ending doesn’t make this one of the greatest things ever, I don’t know what else would.

 Granted, this film does have a weak point.
-It meanders a respectable amount during the middle 20-30 minutes.
+It meanders during the middle 20-30 minutes.
 The dialogue and activities between the two lovers leaves something to be desired.
 As in it’s not high enough quality to pad the film out that much, but the film focuses so heavily on them together during the middle act.
 It’s not weak or anything, it’s just not all that strong either.
 There’s fun to be had here and there, just not enough quality moments to make it consistently good.
 It could use a different lead actor who can carry himself better during the action sequences.

 That being said, this does have one of the best moments of dialogue ever, in that it’s one of the most hilarious.
 The two are eating at a Chinese restaurant, share an awkward conversation full of hesitations and pauses, and then the pro notes this old Chinese couple staring at them.
 And he says to them, “Fuck your yellow mother!”
 I was chuckling over that one for the next couple hours.